LucileneDallarosa/web-automation-bdd-cucumber-selenium-junit/README.md

 ## Frameworks used
 * Cucumber
-* junit
+* Junit
 * Selenium

 ## Future
-* Implement reading of all products resulting from the product grid.
+* Read all the products in the results grid and select according to the test definition;
+* Test other scenarios, such as:
-* Test other scenarios: (1- More than 1 unit of the same product.
-2- More than 1 type of product.)
+    * add more than one unit of the same product to the cart;
+    * add more than one type of product on the cart;
+    * test the other payment types.